DanielMaritim/life-cycle-in-React/README.md

 componentDidUpdate() is called after componentDidMount() and can be useful to perform some action when the state changes. componentDidUpdate() takes as its first two arguments the previous props and the previous state.<b>It is invoked everytime the component updates.</b>

-3 The componentWillUnmount () method
+3 The componentWillUnmount () method.

+componentWillUnmount is the last function to be called immediately before the component is removed from the DOM.